 Whering

 Week one.
 The sustainability dashboard is genuinely interesting.
-CO₂ per item, cost-per-wear, resale-routing suggestions.
+CO₂ per item, cost-per-wear, resale-routing suggestions through Vinted and Depop.
 The reviewer opens Whering to look at the analytics, not to pick outfits.

 Week four.
 The outfit recommendations are fine but the reviewer never reached for Whering for daily picks.
 The design is the best in the field; the daily utility is secondary.

-Verdict: Best design, best for sustainability-led users, not a daily picker.
+Verdict: Best static design, best for sustainability-led users, not a daily picker.
+Free Whering is a wardrobe tracker; the active styling layer is metered.

 Acloset

 Setup.
 Smooth single-piece upload, fast AI background removal.
-Eighty-four pieces in about an hour.
+84 pieces in about an hour.

 Week one.
 The chat is fun.
 The reviewer asked Acloset what to wear for a job interview and got three styled options with backup pieces.
 Good answer.

 Weeks two through four.
-The reviewer used the chat exactly four times, all for specific events.
+The reviewer used the chat exactly four times in 30 days, all for specific events.
 The daily auto-recommendations are fine but the chat is the actual draw.
-For users under Acloset's 100-item free limit, the good news is that this behavior is testable before a subscription decision ever appears.
+Free Acloset (up to 100 items) is a storage app — cataloging works, manual outfit creation works — but the chat-based AI that makes Acloset distinctive lives behind Basic ($3.99/mo) and above.

-Verdict: Best AI chat, but only as useful as the willingness to chat.
+Verdict: Best AI chat in the category, but only as useful as the willingness to chat.
+For event-driven users it's a real value; for habit-driven daily-app users, it's underused.

 Pureple